ralbum/ralbum/README.md

 docker pull ralbum/ralbum
 ```

-You can then run this command to run ralbum, replace '/var/www/testfoto' with the image directory on your server.
-The two other volumes (the lines with the `-v`) are optional but they make it easier to upgrade to a new version later (without having to rebuild the cache and index).
+You can create a docker-compose.yml file and replace '/var/www/testfoto' with the image directory on your server.
+The other volumes are optional but they make it easier to upgrade to a new version later (without having to rebuild the cache and index).
 Make sure your docker instance has write access to the cache and data folder.
+After creating the docker-compose.yml you can start the container using `docker compose update -d` (or `docker-compose up -d` on older docker systems)

 ```
-/usr/bin/docker run --name ralbum_live \
+services:
+  ralbum_live:
+    image: ralbum/ralbum
+    container_name: ralbum_live
+    ports:
+      - "1247:80"
+    volumes:
-        -v /var/www/testfoto:/var/data \
+      - /var/www/testfoto:/var/data
-        -v /var/ralbum/cache/live:/var/www/html/cache \
+      - /var/ralbum/cache/live:/var/www/html/cache
-        -v /var/ralbum/data/live:/var/www/html/data \
+      - /var/ralbum/data/live:/var/www/html/data
-        -d -p 1247:80 ralbum/ralbum
+    restart: unless-stopped

 ```

 If you want to use custom settings you can use this extra argument (after the other -v arguments), but the default settings work for most users.